 The structure of the proposed poultry houses may affect the plumes from the point sources.
-Therefore, the buildings scrubber are modelled within ADMS.
-The positions of the modelled buildings may be seen in Figure 3, where they are marked by grey rectangles.
+Therefore, the buildings have been modelled within ADMS.
+The position of the modelled buildings may be seen in Figure 3, where they are marked by grey rectangles.